PowerShell/Microsoft.PowerShell.Archive/rfc/RFCNNNN-Archive-Module-v2.md

 #### `-Filter` parameter

-When the `-Filter` parameter is supplied with a value, the cmdlet extracts files in the archive as long as its filename matches the filter.
+When the `-Filter` parameter is supplied with a value, the cmdlet extracts files and directories in the archive as long as its filename matches the filter.

 The filter applies to all files in the archive no matter how deep they are in the hierarchy.

-The `-Filter` parameter does not affect the directory structure except that empty folders and folders which do not have descendent files that match the filter are omitted.
-Except for this behavior, the directory structure of the output would be identical if `-Filter` was not specified.
+The filter works by applying it to entry names in the archive.
+It is possible for a filter to not match a directory, but match one of its descendents, and in this case, the parent directory is still created.
+Even if a filter matches a directory, its descendents will not be expanded unless they also match the filter.
+This is done for performance reasons -- it is not always possible to determine the children of a directory in an archive without having to read the entire archive first.

 Example: Suppose we want to expand `archive1.zip` which has the following structure: